Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Open that URL to check if it opens for you successfully.

-**4. Browser blocks the document in iframe** because it loads over HTTP while the Control Panel is working over HTTPS (the ["mixed content"](https://developer.mozilla.org/en-US/docs/Security/MixedContent) issue).
+#### Browser blocks the document in iframe

+The page loads content over HTTP while the Control Panel is working over HTTPS only - (the ["mixed content"](https://developer.mozilla.org/en-US/docs/Security/MixedContent) issue).

 *How to check*